 There are 20 well schooled horses of all shapes and sizes to choose from.
-From school masters and cobs to fast Arabs and 2 ponies, there is certain to be a horse to suit you.
-The riding can be at all paces depending on ability.
+From school masters and cobs to fast Arabs and 2 ponies, there is certain to be a horse to suit every rider.
+The pace of the ride is dependent of the ability of the riders.
 English tack is utilised and the riding style is English.
 Spanish saddles are used too.
-Saddle bags will be provided for you to put your water bottle, camera and immediate necessities in.
-You are advised to bring your own riding helmets as there may not be any available on site.
-The terrain is very steep in parts and you will need to lead your horse in some sections.
+Saddle bags will be provided for water bottles, cameras and immediate necessities.
+It is advised that each rider bring their own riding helmet as there may not be any available on site.
+The terrain is very steep in parts riders will need to lead the horses in some sections.

 Riders of novice level onwards can be accommodated here.
 The riding programme can be tailored to suit the level of riding of the participants.
 The minimum age for this ride is 10 years.

-The food is features home cooking, French style.
-This means a continental breakfast with coffee, tea or hot chocolate, French bread (which is slightly harder than we are used to in the UK), butter, jams, orange juice.
+Accommodation is in Hotel Cartier (or similar).
+The hotel has comfortable, bright and newly renovated rooms, air-conditioning and free wifi.
+The food features home cooking, French style.
+This means a continental breakfast with coffee, tea or hot chocolate, French bread, butter, jams, orange juice.
 Picnic lunches are prepared by your hosts for you to take along in your saddle bags on the all day ride.
-It is recommended you bring a water bottle to take with you.
-Dinner is a 3 course affair cooked by your hosts.
+It is recommended to bring a water bottle with you.
+Dinner is a 3 course feast cooked by your hosts.
 Accommodation may also be a local village if the above is not available

 The climate in the mountains are always changeable so you should come prepared with a raincoat and warmer jacket even in summer time.
 The temperatures below are for the nearest town on the plains and are cooler in the mountains, although it can be hot during the day in July and August